assemble/assemble/docs/content/api/assemblefile.md

 ## API

-If you're not using assemble's CLI, you can use the `.build` method to run tasks.
+If you need to run tasks programmatically, use the `.build` method to run tasks.

 ```js
 var assemble = require('assemble');